Map-A-Droid/MAD-docs/index.rst

 What is this?
 =============
-Map-A-Droid (MAD) is a system to collect data from the game.
+Map'A'Droid (MAD) is a system to collect data from the game.
 It uses real Android devices.
 MAD is able to scan for raids, quests, mon and their IVs.

 .. _sec_root_mad: